kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 # Experiment tracking in Kedro-Viz

-Experiment tracking is a way to record all information you need to compare machine-learning experiments and recreate those experiments.
-All experiment data (parameters, metrics, models, plots and other dataset types) can be searched using a timestamp.
+Experiment tracking is the process of saving all the metadata related to an experiment each time you run it.
+It enables you to compare different runs of a machine-learning model as part of your experimentation.

+The metadata you store may include:

+* Scripts used for running the experiment
+* Environment configuration files
+* Versions of the data used for training and evaluation
+* Evaluation metrics
+* Model weights
+* Plots and other visualisations

+Early versions of Kedro had limited support for experiment tracking.
+For example, it was possible to version parameters as part of your codebase with a version control system like `git` and [snapshot models, datasets and plots with Kedro’s dataset versioning capabilities](../data/data_catalog.md#version-datasets-and-ml-models).

+Later versions of Kedro and Kedro-Viz introduced metadata capture, visualisation, discovery and comparison, enabling you to access, edit and [compare your experiments](#access-run-data-and-compare-runs) and additionally [track how your metrics change over time](#view-and-compare-metrics-data).

 > View a detailed [Kedro-Viz experiment tracking demo](https://demo.kedro.org/experiment-tracking).

-In the past, Kedro had limited support for experiment tracking functionality.
-For example, it was possible to version parameters as part of your codebase with a version control system like `git` and [snapshot models, datasets and plots with Kedro’s dataset versioning capabilities](../data/data_catalog.md#version-datasets-and-ml-models).
-However, Kedro needed a way to log metrics and capture all this logged data as a timestamped run of an experiment.
-It also needed a way for users to visualise, discover and compare this data.

-We started adding in the missing pieces from [Kedro-Viz `>=4.1.1`](https://github.com/kedro-org/kedro-viz/releases/tag/v4.1.1).
-Now, when experiment tracking is enabled in your Kedro project, you will be able to access, edit and [compare your experiments](#access-run-data-and-compare-runs) and additionally [track how your metrics change over time](#view-and-compare-metrics-data).

 ![](../meta/images/experiment-tracking_demo_small.gif)

 ## When should I use experiment tracking in Kedro?

-The choice of experiment tracking tool depends on your use case.
-We can present the possibilities for Kedro, MLflow and Neptune:
+The choice of experiment tracking tool depends on your use case and choice of complementary tools, such as MLflow and Neptune:

-- **Kedro** - If you need experiment tracking, are looking for improved metrics visualisation and want a lightweight tool created to leverage existing functionality in Kedro.
+- **Kedro** - If you need experiment tracking, are looking for improved metrics visualisation and want a lightweight tool to work alongside existing functionality in Kedro.
 Kedro does not support a model registry.
 - **MLflow** - You can combine MLFlow with Kedro by using [`kedro-mlflow`](https://kedro-mlflow.readthedocs.io/en/stable/) if you require experiment tracking, model registry and/or model serving capabilities or have access to Managed MLflow within the Databricks ecosystem.
-- **Neptune** - If you require experiment tracking and model registry functionality, improved visualisation of metrics and support for collaborative data science.
-Leverage [`kedro-neptune`](https://docs.neptune.ai/integrations/kedro/) for your workflow.
+- **Neptune** - If you require experiment tracking and model registry functionality, improved visualisation of metrics and support for collaborative data science, you may consider [`kedro-neptune`](https://docs.neptune.ai/integrations/kedro/) for your workflow.

 We support [a growing list of integrations](../extend_kedro/plugins.md).